makkahwi/development-resume/README.md

 ## To Do

 - Localize App
-- Move education, skills & contacts to firebase
+- Move education & contacts to firebase
 - Remove "use client" in blog & works
 - Remove PageSection URL Show